dna2118/Thesis_MPH_1/Analysis-Plan.md

   - Age (18+)
   - Gender
   - Race/Ethnicity
-  - Income (on a 1-10 scale, each number representing a range of income)
+  - Education - This represents the highest education level a participant received.
+This variable was separated into three
+    categories: Less than High school, High school/G.E.D, Post-High School Education
+  - Income - This represents the total personal income for an individual per year.
+This variable was separated into three categories, on a 1-3 scale, each number representing a range of income. `1` - Total personal income less than $10,000/year, `2` - Total personal income between $10,000 - $24,000/year, and `3` - Total personal income
+    $25,000k + /year
   - A total housing satisfaction score
   - A perceived stress scale score (PSS-5)
   - An overall health status score (SF-36)
-  - A Chronic Disease variable (if the participant identified that they had a chronic condition they were coded as Yes = 1 if they did not have a chronic condition, they were coded as 0), and
+  - A Chronic Disease variable (if the participant identified that they had a chronic condition they were coded as Yes = `1` if they did not have a chronic condition, they were coded as `0`), and
-  - A Smoke variable (if the participant identified that they currently smoked, they were coded as Yes = 1, if they stated that they did not smoke, they were coded as a 0)
+  - A Smoke variable (if the participant identified that they currently smoked, they were coded as Yes = `1`, if they stated that they did not smoke, they were coded as a `0`)

 ### Methods